 Money

-- $200 – $300 in USD should be more than plenty to last you the whole
+• $200 – $300 in USD should be more than plenty to last you the whole Expedition.

-- Please check your Flight & Visa Information document for information about any arrival or departure taxes.
-Departure taxes are often included within the cost of your flight so check with your airline if you are not
+• Please check your Flight & Visa Information document for information about any arrival or departure taxes.
+Departure taxes are often included within the cost of your flight so check with your airline if you are not sure.

-- Do not bring traveller’s cheques as these cannot be exchanged.
-A travel money card (available from travel agencies and the UK Post Office) are a good alternative to traveller’s cheques and debit/credit cards, as they can be pre- loaded with money with less impact iflost or
+• Do not bring traveller’s cheques as these cannot be exchanged.
+A travel money card (available from travel agencies and the UK Post Office) is a good alternative to traveller’s cheques and debit/credit cards, as they can be pre- loaded with money with less impact if lost or stolen.

-- Remember to budget fully if you are planning on travelling before or after
+• Remember to budget fully if you are planning on travelling before or after Expedition.

 Watch with an alarm